Companies that use Salesforce (Sales, Service, Marketing Cloud)

 I wanted a ground-truth answer to a question that comes up constantly in sales tech research: which CRM is actually winning among mid-market companies?
 Not based on analyst reports or vendor press releases, but straight from the people running sales teams day to day.

-I surveyed 972 sales leaders in March 2026, asking a single question: what is your company's main CRM?
+I surveyed 972 sales leaders on Linkedin in March 2026, asking a single question: what is your company's main CRM?
 The respondents skewed squarely toward the mid-market.
 44% came from companies with 51 to 200 employees, another 18% from 201 to 500, and 18% from the 11 to 50 range.
 Only about 16% came from companies with more than 500 employees.
 In other words, this is primarily a view into what growing companies are using, not the enterprise.

 The Results